Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/2-sign-in-b2c/README.md

 ![Screenshot](./ReadmeFiles/screenshot.png)

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../issues) page.

+> :information_source: if you believe your issue is with the B2C service itself rather than with the sample, please file a support ticket with the B2C team by following the instructions [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/support-options).

 ## We'd love your feedback!